|TYPE||RETAIL||PRICE||SAVE UP TO|

 A visit to the Sails to Rails Museum is one of the most comprehensive overviews of the Florida Keys and Key West history a visitor can obtain.
 It is a top attraction in Key West for adults and kids of all ages.

-Sail power was used the day the treasure fleets returned from Mexico and South America, initially to rid the Caribbean of piracy, and in the industries that made Key West the richest city per capital in the United States: sponging, turtling, fishing, wrecking, and cigar making.
+Sail power was used the day the treasure fleets returned from Mexico and South America, initially to rid the Caribbean of piracy, and in the industries that made Key West the richest city per capita in the United States: sponging, turtling, fishing, wrecking, and cigar making.

 The end of the Age of Sail came with the beginning of steam power in the 1820s and during the Civil War years of the 1860s, when the vicissitudes of industry gave way to the speed and reliability of steam.
 Despite its rapid decline, sail remained part of the industrial fabric of Key West until its last ship was built in 1939: The Western Union, the cable tender serving its namesake company.